YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 <handler> ::= project | <etc>
 ```

-> To do: Check the camlp5 extension for the goal-bogy category; write a markdown extension
+> To do: Check the camlp5 extension for the goal-body category

-for BNF notation.
+> To do: Write a markdown extension for BNF notation.

 .
 The `q == str`  proposition is essentially